tylerthebuildor/mac-setup/README.md

 # Manually install Android Studio from website
 # In ~/.zshrc set plugins variable: plugins=(git z react-native)
 # In ~/.dotfiles/.credentials change the git credentials to your own
-# In ~/.zshrc and change the theme variable to ZSH_THEME="cobalt2"
+# In ~/.hyper.js set shell: '/bin/zsh'
-# In ~/.hyperterm.js add Powerline font like so: fontFamily: '"Inconsolata for Powerline", Menlo, ...
+# In ~/.hyper.js add Powerline font like so: fontFamily: '"Inconsolata for Powerline", Menlo, ...
 # Install Operator Mono and make ~/.hyperterm.js fontFamily: '"Operator Mono", "Inconsolata for Powerline"
 # Install Operator Mono and make Atom > Preferences... > Editor > Font Family: Operator Mono